klancy kennedy

 HOUSE

--Washing Machine filter- clean every 2 months -use self cleaning option in front loading washers seasonally as they are prone to mildew and mold
+Machine filter- clean every 2 months -use self cleaning option in front

 -Dryer lint filter - clean every 1-2 uses (dryer vent going outside needs clearing as needed to prevent buildup)